 One way to think about this is in terms of the relationship between the deficit and the company’s average profits.
-In other words, we could calculate a deficit ratio which is similar to the debt ratio we’ve already calculated.
-This makes sense because a pension deficit is effectively a debt which is owed to the pension fund.
+In other words, we could calculate a deficit ratio that is similar to the debt ratio we’ve already calculated.
+This makes sense because a pension deficit is effectively a debt that is owed to the pension fund.

 Steps to calculate the deficit ratio

-Now we just need to come up with a rule of thumb which sets a limit on how large a deficit can be.
+Now we just need to come up with a rule of thumb that sets a limit on how large a deficit can be.